thiagola92/discord-social-sdk/NOTES.md

 Variant get_state()
 ```

-## New memory
+## Memory allocation when property is a pointer
-All the following cases assume that class `DiscordXXXXX` property is a pointer, otherwise you could just copy to your property using `=` (equal operator).
+There is only one case that was annoying to wrap, which is the last one.

 If you receive a reference to a `discordpp:XXXXX` object:
 ```C++